 Unfortunately El Mirador is quite overrun by tourists and also closes before sunset.
 Therefore we decided to spend the sunset just about 300 meters South of the Mirador Del Río at the cliffs.
 Here you can park your car next to the street and enjoy the views of La Graciosa island while the sun sets.
 If you’re lucky you’ll also have clouds rolling in over the edge of the cliff – which is quite a spectacle.

-The cliffs south of Mirador del Rio – clouds are rolling in (spot our car).
+The cliffs south of Mirador del Rio – clouds are rolling in (you can spot our car in the distance).

 When the sun sets you’ll get some magnificent views of La Graciosa island.

 Bring a picnic and enjoy it up there (as there’s no really good restaurants in the nearer vicinity – see our blogpost with vegetarian restaurant tips for Lanzarote).

 5. (Kite) Surfing at Famara Beach